We Invest Your Money Wisely

 How do we know the needs?
 From the results of community needs assessments, from Western Colorado 2-1-1 data, from community conversations, and from funded program data and outcomes.

 How do we tackle the issues?
-Volunteers study the data and make investment decisions during our annual Allocation Process.
+Volunteers study the data and make investment decisions during our annual Community Investment Process.
 Every funded program is carefully evaluated throughout the year to make sure we’re achieving measurable outcomes.
 The annual campaign funds our work.

 The Community Investment process: Every year, local nonprofit agencies submit their applications to United Way to request funding for their programs.
 The application includes many aspects including detailed budgets, how many clients they serve, assessments of the program’s impact in Mesa County and demographic details from the people they serve.